Top Performance Tires for Better Handling and Cornering

 Installing a tire with an incorrect load rating—even if the size is right—destroys handling precision.
 A heavy EV or a modern sports sedan like the BMW M3 requires "XL" (Extra Load) reinforced sidewalls.
 Using a standard load tire results in a "mushy" steering feel, where the car oscillates after a steering input because the sidewall is flexing too much.
 This lag in response makes it impossible to hit a consistent apex during high-speed cornering.

-Engineered Solutions for Maximum Cornering Force
+Maximum Cornering Force

 Selecting Compounds Based on Heat Cycle Tolerance